-For the remainder of this article I will go over if shadow boxing with resistance bands are a good or bad thing for boxers and mixed martial artists.
+For the remainder of this article, I will go over if shadow boxing with resistance bands are a good or bad thing for boxers and mixed martial artists.

 What is Shadow Boxing?

 Shadow Boxing is primarily used to help master your punching technique and combinations skill set.
-It is also used to use your own imagination to visualise yourself facing an opponent where you are simulating punches, head and defensive movements as if you are in an actual fight.
+It is also used to use your own imagination to visualize yourself facing an opponent where you are simulating punches, head and defensive movements as if you are in an actual fight.

-Types of resistance bands for shadow boxing
+Types of resistance bands for shadowboxing

 Resistance band tubes (with handles)